-We live in a multicultural society, and embracing the values of various cultures only strengthens our understanding and appreciation of the world.
 This October, celebrate Global Diversity Awareness Month and pay tribute to the diverse minds and beliefs held by all cultures around the world.
+We live in a multicultural society and embracing the values of various cultures only strengthens our understanding and appreciation of the world.
 Open your mind to new views and ideas, appreciate cultural differences, and enjoy a fresh perspective you may have been missing.
 It helps you become a true citizen of the world.
+Also remember how being a student made you friends with people from around the world who you wouldn’t have known otherwise?
+Student need resources to reach schools Scholaroo is a platform providing information on diversified scholarships to many students around the world.

 Global Diversity Awareness Month timeline